-I was ashamed, and afraid to share this incident with anyone, especially my parents.
+I was ashamed and afraid to share this incident with anyone, especially my parents.
 They would worry, and maybe they'd think the same horrible things that I was thinking about myself.
 So, I locked the incident away for years.

 The underlying feelings continued to fester and would bubble to the surface when things would go badly.
 They still do from time to time.
 But the fact is, my feelings about myself have changed in the years since I learned about Asperger's.

-I learned that it wasn't weakness of will that caused the difficulties – it was that I experienced the world profoundly differently.
-I was given different raw material to work with, and I could learn to adapt.
+I learned that it wasn't a weakness of will that caused the difficulties – it was that I experienced the world profoundly differently.
+I was given different raw materials to work with, and I could learn to adapt.
 If I had succeeded that overcast afternoon, I shudder to think of the experiences I would have missed.
 Pain passes, new opportunities present themselves.
 Things change.